Audio mixing

-Audio mixing is the process by which multiple sounds are combined into one or more channels.
+Audio mixing is the process by which multiple sounds are combined into one or more audio channels.
 In the process, a source's volume level, frequency content, dynamics, and panoramic position are manipulated or enhanced.
 This practical, aesthetic, or otherwise creative treatment is done in order to produce a finished version that is appealing to listeners.

 Audio mixing is practiced for music, film, television and live sound.
 The process is generally carried out by a mixing engineer operating a mixing console or digital audio workstation.

 Recorded music

 Before the introduction of multitrack recording, all the sounds and effects that were to be part of a recording were mixed together at one time during a live performance.
 If the sound blend was not satisfactory, or if one musician made a mistake, the selection had to be performed over until the desired balance and performance was obtained.
 However, with the introduction of multitrack recording, the production phase of a modern recording has radically changed into one that generally involves three stages: recording, overdubbing, and mixdown.